julkue/wabp/README.md

 @include retina-sprite($my-icon);
 ```

-Have a look at "_sprites.scss" inside "src/styles" for detailed usage information about sprites.
+Have a look at "_sprites.scss" inside "src/styles" for detailed usage information about sprites
+(after running your first build).

 **Options:**